EmilyMabie/clothing_swap/README.md

 **Additional Notes:**
 I wanted to experiment with sending emails via Django.
 There are many different ways to achieve this, though one hurdle was that Django’s built-in email processes default to a single “from” email address.
 Instead, I imported and implemented SendGrid, and used their SMTP relay (modified my app’s SMTP configuration).
-I then had to disable this, SendGrid is not secure with free email accounts (such as gmail)
+I then had to disable this, as SendGrid is not secure with free email accounts (such as gmail).

 I also wanted to implement a form, since I hadn’t gotten to practice much with them during the Python stack.
 I used the form to gather the data for constructing clothing swap emails